Latvian language: Old orthography

-The old orthography was based on that of German and did not represent the Latvian language phonemically.
-At the beginning, it was used to write religious texts for German priests to help them in their work with Latvians.
-The first writings in Latvian were chaotic: there were twelve variations of writing Š. In 1631 the German priest Georg Mancelius tried to systematize the writing.
-He wrote long vowels according to their position in the word – a short vowel followed by h for a radical vowel, a short vowel in the suffix and vowel with a diacritic mark in the ending indicating two accents.
-Consonants were written following the example of German with multiple letters.
-The old orthography was used until the 20th century when it was slowly replaced by the modern orthography.
+The old orthography was based on German and did not represent the Latvian language phonemically.
+Initially, it was used to write religious texts for German priests to help them in their work with Latvians.
+The first writings in Latvian were chaotic: twelve variations for writing Š existed, for example.
+In 1631 the German priest Georg Mancelius tried to systematize the writing.
+He wrote long vowels according to their position in the word – a short vowel followed by h for a radical vowel, a short vowel in the suffix, and vowel with a diacritic mark in the ending indicating two accents.
+Consonants were written using multiple letters following the example of German.
+The old orthography was used until the 20th century when modern orthography slowly replaced it.

 Latvian on computers

-In late 1992 the official Latvian computing standard LVS 8-92 took effect.
+In late 1992, the official Latvian computing standard LVS 8-92 took effect.
 It was followed by LVS 24-93 (Latvian language support for computers) that also specified the way Latvian language (alphabet, numbers, currency, punctuation marks, date and time) should be represented on computers.
-A Latvian ergonomic keyboard standard LVS 23-93 was also announced several months later, but it didn't gain popularity due to its need for a custom-built keyboard.
+A Latvian ergonomic keyboard standard LVS 23-93 was also announced several months later, but it did not gain popularity due to its need for a custom-built keyboard.

 Nowadays standard QWERTY or the US keyboards are used for writing in Latvian; diacritics are entered by using a dead key (usually ', occasionally ~).
 Some keyboard layouts use the modifier key AltGr (most notably the Windows 2000 and XP built-in layout (Latvian QWERTY), it is also default modifier in X11R6, thus a default in most Linux distributions).